dorneanu/roam/content/books/stolen_focus.md

 #### 141 {#141}

+Personal responsibilty is getting us nowehere

 > How is that working out for us?
-The scientists who have studied it discovered
+The scientists who have studied it discovered that 95
-> that 95 percent of people in our culture who lose weight on a diet regain it
+> percent of people in our culture who lose weight on a diet regain it within one to five
-> within one to five years.
+> years.
 That’s nineteen out of every twenty people.
 Why?
-It’s
-> because it misses most of why you (and I) gained weight in the first place.
-It
+It’s because it misses most of why
-> has no systemic analysis.
-It doesn’t talk about the crisis in our food supply,
+> you (and I) gained weight in the first place.
+It has no systemic analysis.
+It doesn’t talk
-> which surrounds us with addictive, highly processed foods that bear no
+> about the crisis in our food supply, which surrounds us with addictive, highly processed
-> relationship to what previous generations of humans ate.
-It doesn’t explain the
+> foods that bear no relationship to what previous generations of humans ate.
+It doesn’t
-> crisis of stress and anxiety that drives us to overeat.
+> explain the crisis of stress and anxiety that drives us to overeat.
 It doesn’t address the
-> fact that we live in cities where you have to squeeze yourself into a steel box
+> fact that we live in cities where you have to squeeze yourself into a steel box to get
-> to get anywhere.
-Diet books ignore the fact that you live in a society and
+> anywhere.
+Diet books ignore the fact that you live in a society and culture that are
-> culture that are shaping and pushing you, every day, to act in certain ways.
-A
+> shaping and pushing you, every day, to act in certain ways.
+A diet doesn’t change your
-> diet doesn’t change your wider environment – and it’s the wider environment that
+> wider environment – and it’s the wider environment that is the cause of the crisis.
+Your
-> is the cause of the crisis.
-Your diet ends, and you’re still in an unhealthy
-> environment that’s pushing you to gain weight.
-Trying to lose weight in the
+> diet ends, and you’re still in an unhealthy environment that’s pushing you to gain weight.
-> environment we’ve built is like trying to run up an escalator that is constantly
+> Trying to lose weight in the environment we’ve built is like trying to run up an escalator
-> carrying you down.
-A few people might heroically sprint to the top – but most of
+> that is constantly carrying you down.
+A few people might heroically sprint to the top –
-> us will find ourselves back at the bottom, feeling like it’s our fault.
+> but most of us will find ourselves back at the bottom, feeling like it’s our fault.

-personal responsibilty is getting us nowehere
+-   95% of dieters regain lost weight in 1-5 years.
+-   Traditional dieting misses systemic factors behind weight gain, e.g., processed food, stress and city layouts.
+-   Diets don't change the environment which is the primary cause of weight issues.
+-   Weight loss attempts without changing the environment is akin to running up a descending escalator.
+-   Failure in weight control often mistakenly attributed to personal fault, ignoring broader societal factors.

 #### 142 {#142}

-> We could have looked instead at what does work: changing the environment in
+> We could have looked instead at what does work: changing the environment in specific ways.
-> specific ways.
-We could have used government policy to make fresh, nutritious
+> We could have used government policy to make fresh, nutritious food cheap and accessible,
-> food cheap and accessible, and sugar-filled junk expensive and inaccessible.
-We
-> could have reduced the factors that cause people to be so stressed that they
+> and sugar-filled junk expensive and inaccessible.
+We could have reduced the factors that
-> comfort eat.
-We could have built cities people can easily walk or bike through.
+> cause people to be so stressed that they comfort eat.
+We could have built cities people
-> We could have banned the targeting of junk food ads at children, shaping their
+> can easily walk or bike through.
+We could have banned the targeting of junk food ads at
-> tastes for life.
-That’s why countries that have done some of this – like Norway,
+> children, shaping their tastes for life.
+That’s why countries that have done some of this
-> or Denmark, or the Netherlands – have much lower levels of obesity, and
+> – like Norway, or Denmark, or the Netherlands – have much lower levels of obesity, and
-> countries that have focused on telling individual overweight people to pull
+> countries that have focused on telling individual overweight people to pull themselves
-> themselves together, like the US and UK, have very high levels of obesity.
-If
+> together, like the US and UK, have very high levels of obesity.
+If all the energy people
-> all the energy people like me had put into shaming and starving ourselves had
+> like me had put into shaming and starving ourselves had been put instead into demanding
-> been put instead into demanding these political changes, there would be far less
-> obesity now, and a lot less misery.
+> these political changes, there would be far less obesity now, and a lot less misery.

+-   Effective solutions involve modifying the environment.
+-   Government policies can influence the availability and cost of healthy and unhealthy food.
+-   Stress factors inducing comfort eating need reduction.
+-   Urban planning should promote walkability and cycling.
+-   Prohibit marketing of junk food, especially to children.
+-   Countries implementing some of these (Norway, Denmark, Netherlands) have lower obesity rates compared to US and UK.
+-   Instead of self-blame and dieting efforts, advocating for systemic changes could curb obesity more effectively.

 #### 142 {#142}

+Individual restraints don't work:

-> There was a different way we could have reacted to the obesity crisis when it
+> There was a different way we could have reacted to the obesity crisis when it began forty
-> began forty or so years ago.
-We could have listened to the evidence that purely
+> or so years ago.
+We could have listened to the evidence that purely practising individual
-> practising individual restraint – in an unchanged environment – rarely works for
+> restraint – in an unchanged environment – rarely works for long, except in one in twenty
-> long, except in one in twenty cases like Nir’s.
+> cases like Nir’s.

-systemic analysis is missing

 #### 186 {#186}

 > That’s the magic bullet – just go back to whole foods.
-Foods as they were
+Foods as they were originally
-> originally intended.’
-He quoted Michael Pollan, who says we should eat only food
+> intended.’
+He quoted Michael Pollan, who says we should eat only food that our
-> that our grandparents would have recognised as food, and we should shop
+> grandparents would have recognised as food, and we should shop primarily around the outer
-> primarily around the outer edges of the supermarket – the fruit and veg at the
+> edges of the supermarket – the fruit and veg at the front, and the meat and fish at the
-> front, and the meat and fish at the back.
-The stuff in the middle, he warned,
-> isn’t really food at
+> back.
+The stuff in the middle, he warned, isn’t really food at

 #### 188 {#188}

+On constant exposure to poollution:

-> The form of pollution we, as ordinary citizens, know most about is in the air
+> The form of pollution we, as ordinary citizens, know most about is in the air all around
-> all around us, so I interviewed Barbara Maher, who is a professor of
+> us, so I interviewed Barbara Maher, who is a professor of environmental science at the
-> environmental science at the University of Lancaster in England, and has been
-> carrying out potentially game-changing research on how it is affecting our
+> University of Lancaster in England, and has been carrying out potentially game-changing
-> brains.
-She explained to me that if you live in a major city today, every day
+> research on how it is affecting our brains.
+She explained to me that if you live in a
-> you are breathing in a chemical soup – a mixture of many different contaminants,
+> major city today, every day you are breathing in a chemical soup – a mixture of many
-> including those spewed from car engines.
-Your brain did not evolve to absorb
+> different contaminants, including those spewed from car engines.
+Your brain did not evolve
-> these chemicals, like iron, through the respiratory system, and it doesn’t know
+> to absorb these chemicals, like iron, through the respiratory system, and it doesn’t know
 > how to handle them.
-So just by living in a polluted city, she said, you are
+So just by living in a polluted city, she said, you are experiencing a
-> experiencing a ‘repeated chronic insult to your brain’, and it will react by
+> ‘repeated chronic insult to your brain’, and it will react by becoming inflamed.
+I asked
-> becoming inflamed.
-I asked her: what happens if that goes on for months and
-> years?
-She said it ‘is going to lead to damage to the nerve cells, to the
+> her: what happens if that goes on for months and years?
+She said it ‘is going to lead to
-> neurons.
-Depending on the dose [i.e. how bad the pollution is], depending on
+> damage to the nerve cells, to the neurons.
+Depending on the dose [i.e. how bad the
-> your genetic susceptibility, eventually, over time, your brain cells will be
+> pollution is], depending on your genetic susceptibility, eventually, over time, your brain
-> damaged.
+> cells will be damaged.

-#### 190 {#190}
+-   Air pollution in cities involves a mix of contaminants, including chemicals from car exhausts.
+-   Human brains are not adapted to handle these substances.
+-   Exposure to air pollution represents a chronic insult to the brain, causing inflammation.
+-   Prolonged exposure over time can lead to damage to nerve cells.
+-   The level of damage depends on the pollution levels and an individual's genetic susceptibility.

+#### Lead pollution {#lead-pollution}

 > This seemed really daunting.
-It told me there’s a focus-killer literally all
+It told me there’s a focus-killer literally all around us,
-> around us, and I felt overwhelmed.
+> and I felt overwhelmed.
 How can we fight it?
-I began to get some
+I began to get some clues once I had learned
-> clues once I had learned some history.
-I started by looking at the effect of one
+> some history.
+I started by looking at the effect of one specific pollutant on our
-> specific pollutant on our attention: lead.
-As far back as ancient Rome, it was
-> known that lead was poisonous to human beings.
-The architect Vitruvius, for
+> attention: lead.
+As far back as ancient Rome, it was known that lead was poisonous to
-> example, begged the Roman authorities to not use it to build the city’s pipes.
+> human beings.
+The architect Vitruvius, for example, begged the Roman authorities to not
-> Yet for centuries lead was used to paint homes and in water pipes, and then in
+> use it to build the city’s pipes.
+Yet for centuries lead was used to paint homes and in
-> the early twentieth century it was added to petrol, which meant it was pumped
+> water pipes, and then in the early twentieth century it was added to petrol, which meant
-> into the air of every city in the world and breathed in by its inhabitants.
+> it was pumped into the air of every city in the world and breathed in by its inhabitants.
-> Scientists warned almost at once that leaded gasoline was likely to produce
+> Scientists warned almost at once that leaded gasoline was likely to produce disaster.
+When
-> disaster.
-When in 1925 General Motors announced that putting lead in gasoline
+> in 1925 General Motors announced that putting lead in gasoline was a ‘gift of God’, its
-> was a ‘gift of God’, its CEO was warned by Dr Alice Hamilton, the leading expert
-> on lead in the US, that he was playing with fire.
-‘Where there is lead,’ she
+> CEO was warned by Dr Alice Hamilton, the leading expert on lead in the US, that he was
-> said, ‘some case of lead poisoning sooner or later develops.’
-It was clear this
+> playing with fire.
+‘Where there is lead,’ she said, ‘some case of lead poisoning sooner or
-> could have a terrible effect on people’s brains: in high doses, lead poisoning
+> later develops.’
+It was clear this could have a terrible effect on people’s brains: in
-> makes people hallucinate, lose their minds or die.
-The factories where leaded
+> high doses, lead poisoning makes people hallucinate, lose their minds or die.
+The
-> petrol was developed had outbreaks of staff members going violently insane and
+> factories where leaded petrol was developed had outbreaks of staff members going violently
-> dying because of their exposure to it.
+> insane and dying because of their exposure to it.

+-   Air pollution is a pervasive factor that negatively affects focus.
+-   Lead pollution is known to be harmful since ancient times.
+-   Despite health concerns, lead was widely used in paints, water pipes, and gasoline.
+-   Warnings by scientists about lead poisoning have been largely ignored.
+-   High levels of lead poisoning can lead to hallucinations, severe mental issues, or death.
+-   Factories producing leaded gasoline experienced cases of workers going violently insane or dying due to exposure.

 #### 193 {#193}